 This is what Modestino, an economist at Northeastern University’s Dukakis Center for Urban and Regional Policy, found in her recent study of the Boston Youth Credit Building Initiative (BYCBI), a one-year credit-building program for working young adults ages 18-29.

-Launched in 2016 by the Mayor’s Office of Financial Empowerment in collaboration with Working Credit NFP, the initiative offered young people a one-hour credit workshop, ongoing financial coaching, and access to a credit-building loan and savings product.
+Launched in 2016 by the Mayor’s Office of Financial Empowerment in collaboration with Working Credit NFP, funded by Citi Community Development, the initiative offered young people a one-hour credit workshop, ongoing financial coaching, and access to a credit-building loan and savings product.
 Modestino’s research found that BYCBI participants were more likely to establish credit and improve their credit scores, with the greatest impacts seen among younger participants (18-24) and African-Americans.

 The report, An Evaluation of the Boston Youth Credit Building Initiative, compared the outcomes of program participants to those of a control group and found that: